nepenth/knowledge-base/README.md

 ### Api Architecture Styles <a name="api-architecture-styles"></a>
-"API Architecture Styles explores various design approaches like RESTful, SOAP, GraphQL, and gRPC for building scalable and maintainable APIs."
+**API Architecture Styles:** Explore design patterns for API development, focusing on thread-safe implementations and concurrent processing techniques to enhance performance and reliability in distributed systems.

+(Word count: ~35)
 *Subcategories: Api Arch Style Thread*
 *Items: 1*